What are the advantages and disadvantages of an administration?

 - Protection against creditors

-A company will be given an automatic moratorium when it enters Administration, preventing creditors taking any further enforcement action such as obtaining County Court Judgements (CCJ), or issuing Winding-Up Petitions.
-This gives the administrators and directors time to regroup and look at the best course of action for all parties involved.
+Your company will be given an automatic moratorium when it enters administration, preventing creditors taking any further enforcement action such as obtaining County Court Judgements (CCJ), or issuing Winding-Up Petitions.
+This gives us as administrators and you as director time to regroup and look at the best course of action for all parties involved.

 - Maximised return for creditors

-The insolvency practitioners role is to ensure the creditors receive the best possible outcome from the process.
-A sale of the business or assets can be enhanced where there is continuity of trading, or alternatively the pre-packaged sale of the company can achieve better realisations than a sale after a cessation of trade, meaning Administration can provide a better return to creditors than entering straight into a liquidation procedure such as a CVL.
+It will be our role to ensure the creditors receive the best possible outcome from the process.
+A sale of the business or assets can be enhanced where there is continuity of trading, or alternatively the pre-packaged sale of the company can achieve better realisations than a sale after a cessation of trade, meaning administration can provide a better return to creditors than entering straight into a liquidation procedure such as a CVL.

 - Company restructuring

-Administration provides the opportunity for significant restructuring under the guidance of a licensed insolvency practitioner, enabling them to make the necessary changes to either save the business or make it more appealing to potential buyers.
-Administrators have a duty to leave the business in an improved position, if working towards the statutory purpose to rescue the business as a going concern.
+Administration provides the opportunity for significant restructuring under the guidance of a licensed insolvency practitioner like ourselves,, enabling us to make the necessary changes to either save your business or make it more appealing to potential buyers.
+As administrators we have a duty to leave the business in an improved position, if working towards the statutory purpose to rescue the business as a going concern.

-In some circumstances, the business can continue to trade through a newly registered or existing company.
+In some circumstances, your business can continue to trade through a newly registered or existing company.
 This will mean a pre-arranged sale of the business and its tangible assets to either a third party, or associated company, which is managed by the appointed administrator.
-This is a process known as a pre-pack administration and it enables the directors to keep control of the business and trade to continue uninterrupted.
+This is a process known as a pre-pack administration and it enables you to keep control of the business and trade to continue uninterrupted.

 - Preserves Jobs